Zevubu/Word-Guess-Game/README.md

 # Word-Guess-Game
 The filthiest game alive!
 A John Waters themed word guessing game.

 I just learned a new thing .split ! it's awesome!

+I just figured out how to add a space to my dashes! very proud of this one!

+It's almost working! this is so exciting!

 supposed to build dashes.